-Three months ended June 30, (in thousands) 2013 2012 Change Total corporate expenses \$ 21,588 \$ 4,067 \$ 17,521
+Three months ended June 30, 20 013 2012 Change (in thousands) Total corporate expenses \$ 21,588 \$ 4,067 \$ 17,521 Total corporate expenses Φ 21,300 Ф 4,007 Φ 17,

 Corporate expenses include certain executive, director, legal and consulting expenses, costs for research and development, impairment charges related to goodwill and other intangible assets, and other miscellaneous costs, including those associated with operating as a publicly traded company.
 Corporate expenses increased \$17.5 million to \$21.6 million in the second quarter of 2013, compared to \$4.1 million in the second quarter of 2012, primarily driven by the senior management transition changes announced during the second quarter of 2013.